 MANY ALTERNATIVE investments can be slotted into one of two categories: They are either hard-asset plays, like commodities and real estate, or they are financially engineered to perform unlike conventional stocks and bonds, which is what you get with many hedge funds and hedge-fund-like mutual funds.

-As gold soared over the decade through 2011, so too did the assets of SPDR Gold Shares, an exchange-traded fund backed by gold bullion.
-The fund, which was launched in 2004, became a popular alternative to owning gold itself, because it saved investors the hassles that come with storing, transporting and insuring their holdings of gold coins or bars.
+Instead of buying gold itself, many investors have turned to SPDR Gold Shares, a popular exchange-traded fund backed by gold bullion.
+The fund, which was launched in 2004, saves investors the hassles that come with storing, transporting and insuring their holdings of gold coins or bars.

 While gold may provide offsetting gains when stocks and bonds are losing value, you may be disappointed with your long-run performance.
 Over time, price gains on gold should roughly match the inflation rate, which means all you’re doing is preserving the spending power of your money—and maybe not even that if you buy at the wrong time and once you figure in taxes.

 As an alternative, some investors focus instead on the stocks of gold-mining companies, which have the potential to outpace inflation over the long run.
 Gold stocks are more volatile than gold bullion, but this added volatility means they can be a better diversifier for financial assets.
 Many mutual fund companies offer funds that invest in mining stocks, including American Century Investments and Fidelity Investments.
-Also check out VanEck Vectors Gold Miners ETF.
+Also check out iShares MSCI Global Gold Miners ETF and VanEck Gold Miners ETF.

 Previous: Asset No. 4: Alternatives

 Related: Measuring Volatility